 - Students applying to partnerships will need to participate in an interview the week of February 19th, depending on scheduling with partner organizations.

 - Students will be offered funding by spring break and asked to commit to the Fellowship as soon as possible thereafter.
 Advisors will communicate specific final decision deadlines.

-- CPGC Fellows should expect to spend time between Spring Break and the end of the semester getting prepared for their internships.
+CPGC Fellows should expect to devote time between Spring Break and the end of the semester getting prepared for their internships.

 - CPGC Fellows will be matched with a program mentor and meet one-on-one before April 11.

-- All CPGC Fellows are required to attend a workshop on Thursday April 11, 6:00—8:00 p.m. featuring keynote speaker Vince Warren '86.
-Warren is a leading expert on racial injustice and discriminatory policing and the executive director of the Center for Constitutional Rights, who will draw on decades of experience to share a model of engaging grassroots activism to advance multi-layered policy change for justice in the US and internationally.
+- All CPGC Fellows are required to attend a workshop on Thursday, April 11, 6:00–8:00 p.m. featuring keynote speaker Vince Warren '86, who will draw on decades of experience to share a model of engaging grassroots activism to advance multi-layered policy change for justice in the US and internationally.

 - International Partner interns will participate in pre-departure meetings specific to their organizations.

 - CPGC Fellows are encouraged to enroll in a half credit course offered in the Peace Justice & Human Rights concentration: PEACH105H001: Global Solidarity and Local Actions: Interdependence, Intercultural Understanding, Social Change.
 Fridays, 1:30-4:00 p.m.